ananace/ruby-k8s-restarter/README.md

 - Force-deleting pods that are stuck terminating
 - Deleting pods that never progress past pending
 - Evicting pods that never become ready
+- Evicting pods that have restarted too many times

 ## Usage